CEO Shadow Program

 All GitLab team members are eligible to apply for the CEO Shadow Program.

-CEO Shadow rotations will be reserved for All-Directs during the week of E-Group Offsites.
-An exception will be made if there is last minute availability as two All-Directs are not available to serve in this role during this window.
+CEO Shadow rotations will be reserved for VP-Directs during the week of E-Group Offsites.
+An exception will be made if there is last minute availability as two VP-Directs are not available to serve in this role during this window.

 How to apply

-2. Assign your manager and ask them to approve (but not to merge) the merge request.
+2. Add your manager as a reviewer and ask them to approve (but not to merge) the merge request.

 Rotation rhythm